geerlingguy/drupal-pi/README.md

 ## Running the Ansible playbook from another host

 If you want to run the Ansible playbook from another host (instead of from within the VM—this also allows you to do everything without installing `pip` and `ansible` on the Raspberry Pi itself!), you can change the inventory file to use the Pi's IP address instead of `127.0.0.1`, and use the same `ansible-playbook` command without the `-c local` option (e.g. `ansible-playbook -i inventory main.yml`):

+TODO - Add instructions for:
+  - Finding Raspberry Pi's IP address.
+  - Running `raspi-config`
+  - Starting from step 7 in the "Set up the Raspberry Pi" section above.

+*† If you plan on using your Pi as a headless Drupal server, you don't need all the extra software included with the default Raspbian image.
+I recommend instead using the latest version of the [Diet Raspbian](http://files.midwesternmac.com/#raspberry-pi-images) image, which is less than half the size of Raspbian.*

 ## Resetting the Drupal Install